dikaheni89/monorepo-ebuddy/README.md

 NEXT_PUBLIC_FIREBASE_PROJECT_ID=your-project-id
 ```

-> 🔐 **Note**: Replace `your-project-auth-domain` and `your-project-id` with the actual values from your Firebase project.
+> **Note**: Replace `your-project-auth-domain` and `your-project-id` with the actual values from your Firebase project.
 Avoid hardcoding sensitive keys in public repositories.
 ---

-## 🧠 Part 5: Personality & Technical Questions
+## Personality & Technical Questions

 **1. Based on this URL link https://www.reddit.com/settings (login into Reddit).
 Without looking at the code base, which part of the settings page is NOT server side component?
 Please explain how to get your answer.**
 Elements like theme toggles (dark/light mode), notification preferences, or other instant UI changes are most likely not server-side components.
 To verify this, open the browser DevTools → go to the Network tab → filter by "document" or "XHR", and observe what gets triggered when changing settings.
 If there's no full HTML or server-rendered content being fetched, it suggests that part is handled client-side (likely via client-side JavaScript or hydration).